DestinEcarma/expenses-tracker/README.md

 # [Expenses Tracker](https://expenses-tracker.dcism.org/)

 Expenses Tracker is a web application designed to help users manage their expenses effectively.
 It provides a simple and intuitive interface for users to track their spending habits and analyze their financial data.
-The application consists of a backend written in Rust using Axum framework for handling HTTP requests, Shuttle for deployment, and a frontend written in React library.
+The application consists of a backend written in Rust using Axum framework for handling HTTP requests, and a frontend written in React library.
 The database used is SurrealDB, providing fast and reliable data storage.

 ## Technologies Used